 Step 2: How to Apply for a Permit

 Applications are processed by the Visitor Information Station (VIS) in Bartlett Cove.
-The VIS will begin processing permits at 0800 on a first come, first served basis.
-Permits received before operating hours will not receive preference.
+The VIS will be in operation from 0700 to 1900 from May 28 thru August 31.
+For the remainder of May and September, the VIS will operate from 0800 to 1700.
+Processing permits begins starting at 0700 on a first come, first served basis and applications received before 0700 on the day an entry date becomes available will not receive preference.
+Only one application is allowed per permit request.
 The permit that you will be issued, advance notice or short notice, will depend on a permit's availability and the timeframe in which we receive an application.
 This is done in order to allow the best possible access into the bay for all visitors.

 Step 3: Receiving your Permit